 Guess what?
-You STILL should leave with your head held high, because you still gave 100%.
+You still should leave with your head held high, because you still gave 100%.

-Our goal for each of you is to find a habit of CONSISTENCY both inside and outside of the gym.
-THAT is where hard work and results meet.
-THAT is truly the key to long-term health.
+Not every season is going to be a season of personal bests.
+But that doesn’t mean you stop showing up.
+If anything, it means you show up more consistently, because even the smallest step toward your goal is important if you're ever going to get there.
+At SLCF, our goal for each of you is to find a habit of consistency both inside and outside of the gym.
+That is where hard work and results meet.
+That is truly the key to long-term health.

-So, today, give 100% no matter what that looks like.
+Today give 100% no matter what that looks like.
 If you’re tired, dial back.
 If you’re feeling great, dial up.
 But always show up, and know that movement is another step forward, regardless of what that movement looks like.